Audrey Hepburn (ca. 1935-37, perhaps in Brussels, age 6-8)

 “The best audience I ever had made not a single sound at the end of my performance.”

 Audrey Hepburn during a dance recital in Arnhem, Holland, 1944

 Sometimes at these “black performances,” resistance workers attended.
 They gave the young performers money and folded messages to be stuffed into the children’s shoes and transported the next day to resistance workers.
 The children risked death to save the lives of resistance workers and Audrey was one of these children.

 One winter day, Audrey was walking along a city street when three truckloads full of German soldiers toting rifles stopped suddenly.
 The soldiers ordered all the girls in their sight to line up and get in the trucks.
 Audrey did as she was told.
 As the trucks drove off, Audrey kept saying the Lord’s Prayer to herself in Dutch.
 Then the convoy stopped unexpectedly.
 Some soldiers jumped out and began abusing some Jews.
 Audrey said:

 And where was Audrey’s father all this time?
-Shortly after lunching with Hitler in Munich in May of 1935, Joseph Ruston deserted Audrey, her mother, and Ella’s two sons and never returned.
-Later Ruston was arrested in England and accused of peddling Nazi propaganda for the notorious leader of the British Union of Fascists, Sir Oswald Mosley.
-Ruston remained under house arrest for the duration of the war on the Isle of Man with other suspected Nazi sympathizers.
-After the war, he added the name Hepburn to his surname, becoming Joseph Hepburn-Ruston, Hepburn being his maternal grandmother’s maiden name and one linked to royalty.
-Audrey did the same and dropped the Ruston, becoming Audrey Hepburn.
+He was arrested in England and accused of peddling Nazi propaganda for the notorious leader of the British Union of Fascists, Sir Oswald Mosley.
+He remained under house arrest for the duration of the war on the Isle of Man with other suspected Nazi sympathizers.

 Audrey Hepburn’s childhood artwork